ArtificialSoda/ArtificialSoda.github.io/README.md

-# My Personal Page
- A page about me and what I do
+A page about me, an aspiring software engineer trying to put my name out there in the world.